 Many popular Anime or Manga series like “Attack on Titan” or “Neon Genesis Evangelion” have their standalone Light Novel.
 Let’s take Akatsuki no Yona for example.
 There is an ongoing Manga for the story and an additional Light Novel that consists of short stories that are supposed to enrich the story.

 In Japan Light Novels are very popular.
 The sales really took off in the 90s and this new lighthearted way to tell a story really became iconic.
 So the Japanese market for light novels is huge and makes at least more than 100 Million dollars every year.
-In recent years, light novels have also gotten more popular in the US, but they are still sold on the same shelves as Manga.
+In recent years, light novels have also become more popular in the US, but they are still sold on the same shelves as Manga.
 That’s also a reason, why some readers are confused about what the difference is.

 What comes first: Light Novel or Manga?

-With many popular Manhwa you can definitely say that the light novel comes first and if it gets enough sales, it gets adapted into a Manhwa.
+With many popular Manhwa, you can definitely say that the light novel comes first and if it gets enough sales, it gets adapted into a Manhwa.
 With Manga it’s often the same, so the hierarchy goes like this: light novel > Manga > Anime.
 So, if the light novel is popular, it gets adapted into a Manga and if the Manga is popular it gets an anime.
 But obviously, it’s not always like that.
-“Akatsuki no Yona” for example got a light novel after the Manga-series started getting more and more attention.
+“Akatsuki no Yona” for example got a light novel after the Manga series started getting more and more attention.

 Manga vs. Light Novel – what‘s the difference?

-Manga Light novel
+Light novel

-Pictures: In Mangas the pictures are the base of the book and text is only the secondary part of a Manga – but still necessary.
 In Light Novels the pictures are there to loosen up big passages of text or are placed at the beginning and the end of a chapter.

 Depth:

-The depth of the feelings for each character are shown through the drawing and text.
-It depends on the Manga, but the reader is supposed to get to his own conclusions.
 As the Light Novel mainly consists of text, certain situations or feelings can be explained more thoroughly than in a Manga, as the author can tell the reader exactly what he is supposed to feel.

 Text:

 Manga consists of two things: text and pictures.
 Text is only shown in small speech bubbles or as a narrative in small panels.
-Light Novels are completely text based.
-It is still a light novel though, so not too heavy vocabulary.

 Readability:

 Manga depends on pictures as well as text, so when the art is a bit messy or the panels are chaotic it can be hard to follow.
 Additionally, there are many Kanji in Mangas – depending on the target audience though.
-The focus of Light Novels is their readability.
-They are written in prose with easy to understand vocabulary and in Japan light novels are written with Furigana – to ensure that a younger audience can understand them.

-Serialization: There are many publishers who offer anthologies with chapters of different Mangas each week or month.
-For example: Dessert, Shounen Jump, Hana to Yume.
-Light Novels often appear on their own and are not published chapter-wise, but as a standalone book.
+There are many publishers who offer anthologies with chapters of different Mangas each week or month.
+For example Dessert, Shounen Jump, Hana to Yume.

 Where can I read Light Novels?